 The expedition team was way ahead of its time.
 It mostly treated the Indians in their company in a fair manner.
 In return, Sacagawea paid their kindness with invaluable help, providing vital information for their trip back home.
-The inclusion of Sacagawea communicated the peaceful intent of the explorers, as no reasonable team bent on invading or conquering would come along with a woman and child.
+The inclusion of Sacagawea communicated the peaceful intent of the explorers, as no reasonable team bent on invading or conquering would come along with a woman and an infant child.

 According to some Native Americans, Sacagawea did not die in 1812; instead, she is believed to have left her husband and headed to the Great Plains, where she tied the knot with a man from the Comanche tribe.
 The story goes on to say that she returned to her tribe Shoshone in 1860 before dying in 1884.